Teaching Children and Teens to Sew | Sew Simple Home

 As the teacher, you first want to make sure you know how to sew and use a sewing machine.
 You can take a refresher course, or learn yourself with our free Learn to Sew email course.

-Next, consider going through each of the lessons below to ensure you are comfortable with the projects presented.
+Next, consider going through each of the sewing lessons for kids below to ensure you are comfortable with the projects presented.

 Each project is a simple beginner project, but sometimes even seasoned sewists need a refresher.